Beer, Wine & More

 Wine & Jazz Festival

 Add some sips and sounds to fall-time among the blazing West Virginia mountain forests.
-Enjoy selections from 10 or so wineries, while the lively rhythms ring out across the hills at the WV Wine & Jazz Festival.
+Enjoy selections from 10 or so wineries, while the lively rhythms ring out across the hills at the West Virginia Wine & Jazz Festival.
 The tickets are affordable, and entry to either of the 2 days will keep the wine and tunes flowing all afternoon.

 For more information about what to see & do in Morgantown, check the Greater Morgantown CVB.